ridamellouki3/picoCTF_MINI_RSA/README.md

 # RSA Low Public Exponent Challenge

 This repository contains the solution for an RSA cryptography challenge involving a low public exponent (`e=3`) and a specific padding scheme.
+For more information on the RSA algorithm, see this helpful article:[RSA Algorithm in Cryptography] (https://www.geeksforgeeks.org/rsa-algorithm-cryptography/)
 ---

 ## 📝 Problem Description
 The challenge explores a vulnerability that occurs when using a small public exponent in RSA.
 The plaintext message (`M`) was padded in such a way that `(M ** e)` is just barely larger than the modulus `N`.
 This means the standard low exponent attack where `c = M**e` does not directly apply.